 However, it is always important to work with the people who are on the ground, implementing this day to day.
 The new compromise should both help increase the health value of school lunches and give school districts more flexibility in providing food their students will enjoy.

-Here are a few of the food choices of school lunches around the world.
+Here are a few of the food choices for school lunches around the world.